trianglesis/Air_Quality_station/doc/README.md

 # Setup

 All steps and problems will keep here.

-How to BASICS for a very begginer is also [here](how_to_basics/README.md)
+How to BASICS for a very begginer is also [here](how_to_basics/README.md) I will add there my walkthrough with all details

 ## Changing most common options.